Easy Felt Crafts: Cupcake Paperweight

 Remove the air but leave some space inside the bag for the weights to move slightly.

 If you use a zippered plastic bag, as I did, cut off the zippered portion.
-It does not fit very well inside the
+It does not fit very well inside the base.

 Insert the round cardboard in the bottom of the gathered fabric circle.